-If you require only vision correction, but will not or cannot adhere to a recommended lens care regimen, or are unable to place and remove lenses or have someone available to place and remove them, you should not attempt to get and wear contact lenses.
+If you require only vision correction, but will not or cannot adhere to a recommended lens care regimen, are unable to place and remove lenses or have someone available to place and remove them, you should not attempt to get and wear contact lenses.

 When you first get your lenses, be sure to practice putting on your lenses and removing them while you are in your eye care practitioner's office.
 At that time you will be provided with a recommended cleaning and disinfection regimen and instructions and warnings for lens care, handling, cleaning, and disinfection.
-Your eye care practitioner should instruct you about appropriate and adequate procedures and products for your use, and provide you with a copy of these Patient Instructions for Bausch + Lomb Pure Vision®2 for Astigmatism (balafilcon A) Visibility Tinted Contact Lenses.
+Your eye care practitioner should instruct you about appropriate and adequate procedures and products for your use, and provide you with a copy of these Patient Instructions for Bausch & Lomb PureVision® Multi-Focal (balafilcon A) Visibility Tinted Contact Lenses.